fromothers/www.maxhallinan.com/posts/_drafts/2017-12-19-p2p-links-are-breakable.md

 That's not true of everything; some web-based conversations span multiple days, are reactions to current events that occur at odd times relative to American timezones, or are populated by a non-American majority.
-Nonetheless, the pattern of things taking shape on the American web as my day is ending and these things concluding shortly before I wake up is more common than I expected to find when I moved to Germany.
+Nonetheless, things tend to take shape on the American web as my day is ending and conclude shortly before I wake up.
 Simply put: I can tell when America is sleeping.

 The [Peer-to-Peer Web/ Los Angeles](https://peer-to-peer-web.com/los-angeles) event was one of those things.
-I was unable to watch the livestream because it started at 22:00 on a Sunday night.
+I was unable to watch the livestream because it started at 22:00 local time on a Sunday night.
 Later that week, I received an email from the organizers with a link to an archive of the livestream.
 I received this email at 2:00 local time and followed a link to the archives